lwdsw/Kiln/app/EULA.md

 We are not liable for any statements or representations in your Contributions provided by you in any area in the Licensed Application.
 You are solely responsible for your Contributions to the Licensed Application and you expressly agree to exonerate us from any and all responsibility and to refrain from any legal action against us regarding your Contributions.

-This Contribution Licence applies to End-Users.
-A separate Contribution Licence Agreement is provided for entities wishing to contribute to the source-code or repository.
+This Contribution License shall apply exclusively to End-Users as defined herein.
+For entities seeking to contribute to the source code or repository of the Licensed Application, a separate Contribution License Agreement shall govern such contributions and must be executed prior to any such contribution.

 ## 6. LIMITATION OF LIABILITY.